 I am Deb Chiodo, and I have been principal here at Cornell Elementary, in Saydel, for approximately 15 years, and I have evolved, as principal here, through the RtI process-Response to Intervention.
 I have evolved as an instructional leader through that process and I have a strong belief, a strong passion for the process.
 I think it helps us all be better educators every single day for our students.
-We have moved away from, at my school anyways, we have moved away from "I think this is what the student needs" to "I know this is what the student needs," because it's all data-driven.
+We have moved away from, at my school anyways, we have moved away from "I think this is what the student needs," because it's all data-driven.